ewolff/microservice-linkerd/HOW-TO-RUN.md

 the deployed resources, namespaces etc. You can use `linkerd dashboard` to create a proxy to the dashboard and access it under the provided URL.
 In particular "Top", "Tap", and "Routes" might be interesting.
-Also the Workload includes some metrics and links to Grafana.
+Also the "Workload" includes some metrics and links to Grafana.

 You can get the data also via the command line with `linkerd